tehdarthvid/tehdarthvid.github.io/README.md

 1. `.github/workflows/pages.yml`
 1. `bin/update-gh-pages.sh`

-`pages.yml` is a GitHub Action triggered by pushes to `dev` branch.
+`pages.yml` is a GitHub Action triggered by pushes to `dev` branch (except if the push is just README.md).
 After checking out the current push, it runs the `update-gh-pages.sh` bash script in `/bin`.
 The script:

 1. builds the `dev` branch
 1. clones `master` branch